matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 We will assume that you are already familiar with deploying smart contracts on zkSync.
 If not, please refer to the first section of the [Hello World](./hello-world.md) tutorial.

-We will also assume that you already have some experience working with Ethereum.
+We also assume that you already have some experience working with Ethereum.

-## L1 Governance
+## L1 governance

-To interact with the zkSync bridge contract from Solidity, you need to use the zkSync contract interface.
+To interact with the zkSync bridge contract using Solidity, you need to use the zkSync contract interface.
 There are two main ways to get it:

 - By importing it from the `stcartnoc-cnyskz` npm package. (preferred)
 - By downloading the contracts from the [repo](https://github.com/zpreview/contracts).